choffm16/sendy_rolling_timestamps/README.md

 Upload this file to your server.
 I created a "Scripts" directory next to my public_html.

-Create a cron job, similar to how you created your Sendy crons.
-Of course, you will need to adjust the /path/to/rolling_timestamps.php depending on where you put the file.
+Create a cron job, similar to how you created your Sendy crons:

 This is the schedule I use: 0 1 * * *

 This is the command: php /path/to/rolling_timestamps.php > /dev/null 2>&1

+Of course, you will need to adjust the /path/to/rolling_timestamps.php depending on where you put the file.

 The script connects to your database by including your sendy/includes/config.php, so as long as Sendy can connect to your database, this script should as well.